joshfarias/Python/README.md

 **[mediaDL.py](https://github.com/joshfarias/Python/blob/main/src/mediaDL.py)**

 This program uses the `BeautifulSoup` and `requests` Python libraries to parse through a given URL from a web forum and extract and download media that is in the form of (.JPG, .PNG, .GIF, .WEBM and .MP4).
-Here is an example of the program running:
+Here is an example of the program running and downloading media from AVForums, an audiovisual and home entertainment forum:

 ![Media Downloader](https://i.imgur.com/Ewf7OA0.png)